grpc/proposal/A17-client-side-health-checking.md

 if the health check response indicates that the backend is healthy, the subchannel will transition to state READY; otherwise, it will transition to state `TRANSIENT_FAILURE`.
-Note that this means that when a backend transitions from healthy to unhealthy, the subchannel's connectivity state will transition from `TRANSIENT_FAILURE` directly to `READY`, with no stop at CONNECTING in between.
+Note that this means that when a backend transitions from unhealthy to healthy, the subchannel's connectivity state will transition from `TRANSIENT_FAILURE` directly to `READY`, with no stop at CONNECTING in between.
 This is a new transition that was not [previously supported](https://github.com/grpc/grpc/blob/master/doc/connectivity-semantics-and-api.md), although it is unlikely to be a problem for applications,